paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-014-federal-credit-unions.md

 (5) **GAO review** — The Comptroller General of the United States shall, under such conditions as the Comptroller General determines to be appropriate—

-  (A) review each report made under paragraph (1), including the extent to which the Inspector General of the Board complied with the requirements under section 8L of the Inspector General Act of 1978 (5 U.S.C.
-App.) with respect to each such report; and
+  (A) review each report made under paragraph (1), including the extent to which the Inspector General of the Board complied with the requirements under [section 419 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section419&num=0&edition=prelim) with respect to each such report; and

   (B) recommend improvements to the supervision of insured credit unions (including improvements relating to the implementation of this section).